Lavrentiy Beria: Sexual predation

 His bodyguards reported that their duties included handing each victim a flower bouquet as she left the house.
 Accepting it implied that the sex had been consensual; refusal would mean arrest.
 Sarkisov reported that after one woman rejected Beria's advances and ran out of his office, Sarkisov mistakenly handed her the flowers anyway.
 The enraged Beria declared, "Now, it is not a bouquet, it is a wreath!
 May it rot on your grave!"
 The NKVD arrested the woman the next day.

-The testimony of Sarkisov and Nadaraia has been partially corroborated by Edward Ellis Smith, an American who served in the US embassy in Moscow after the war.
-According to historian Amy Knight, "Smith noted that Beria's escapades were common knowledge among embassy personnel because his house was on the same street as a residence for Americans, and those who lived there saw girls brought to Beria's house late at night in a limousine."
+According to the historian Amy Knight, rumors about Beria's behavior had been circulating around Moscow, with post-war US embassy employee Edward Ellis Smith claiming that "Beria's escapades were common knowledge among embassy personnel because his house was on the same street as a residence for Americans, and those who lived there saw girls brought to Beria's house late at night in a limousine".

 Women also submitted to Beria's sexual advances in exchange for the promise of freedom for imprisoned relatives.
 In one case, Beria picked up Tatiana Okunevskaya, a well-known Soviet actress, under the pretence of bringing her to perform for the Politburo.
 Instead he took her to his dacha, where he offered to free her father and grandmother from prison if she submitted.
 He then raped her, telling her, "Scream or not, it doesn't matter".
 In fact, Beria knew that Okunevskaya's relatives had been executed months earlier.
-Okunevskaya was arrested shortly afterwards and sentenced to solitary confinement in the Gulag, which she survived.
+Okunevskaya was arrested shortly afterwards and sentenced to solitary confinement in the gulag, which she survived.

 Stalin and other high-ranking officials came to distrust Beria.
-In one instance, when Stalin learned that his then-teenage daughter, Svetlana, was alone with Beria at his house, he telephoned her and told her to leave immediately.
+In one instance, when Stalin learned that his teenage daughter, Svetlana, was alone with Beria at his house, he telephoned her and told her to leave immediately.
 When Beria complimented Alexander Poskrebyshev's daughter on her beauty, Poskrebyshev quickly pulled her aside and instructed her, "Don't ever accept a lift from Beria".
-After taking an interest in Voroshilov's daughter-in-law during a party at their summer dacha, Beria shadowed their car closely all the way back to the Kremlin, terrifying Voroshilov's wife.
+After taking an interest in Kliment Voroshilov's daughter-in-law during a party at their summer dacha, Beria shadowed their car closely all the way back to the Kremlin, terrifying his wife.